signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RealTimeInterval"></a>
 #### Real-Time Interval

-The -rN command line argument specifies a "real-time interval" that mediaMin uses for a target packet push rate and [pktlib](#user-content-pktlib_main) uses to control overall timing in media/packet threads.
+The -rN command line option specifies a "real-time interval" that mediaMin uses for a target packet push rate and [pktlib](#user-content-pktlib_main) uses to control overall timing in media/packet threads.
 For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec RTP ptime (packet interval).
 Additional notes:

 > * -r0 specifies no intervals, or "as fast as possible" (AFAP) mode, where mediaMin will push and process packets as fast as possible without regard to media domain processing that require a nominal timing reference, such as stream alignment<br/>
 > * no entry is the same as -r0<br/>